 This hypothesis has been fleshed out in two ways.
-For instance, Vasishth et al. (2010) integrate it with the structural forgetting hypothesis.
+Vasishth et al. (2010) integrate it with the structural forgetting hypothesis.
 They suggest that German and Dutch speakers' experience with processing verb-final structures can condition their working memory, so predicted verbs have "more robust memory representations" (p.
 558) in these languages than in English.
 Consequently, German and Dutch speakers are less likely to forget predictions, even under high memory load.
 Similar intuitions are implemented in the computational models of Engelmann & Vasishth (2009), Futrell & Levy (2017), and Futrell et al. (2020).

 The second option is a shallower theory that avoids making similar commitments about memory representations, mentioned by Frank et al. (2016) and Frank & Ernst (2019).
-This theory assumes implicitly that sentences can be represented linearly as sequences of nouns and verbs (see also Christiansen & Chater 1999; Christiansen & MacDonald 2009).
+This theory assumes implicitly that sentences can be represented linearly as sequences of nouns and verbs.
 Because sequences of three consecutive verbs are more common in German and Dutch than in English, they are read more easily and rated as more acceptable, even in DCE contexts.
-However, as Frank & Ernst and Futrell et al. note, this approach results in a weaker theory of the illusion: it predicts that an English DCE sentence should become more acceptable as long as any of the VPs is omitted, a prediction inconsistent with Gibson & Thomas's results.
+However, as Frank & Ernst and Futrell et al. note, this is a weaker theory of the illusion: it predicts that an English DCE sentence should become more acceptable as long as any of the VPs is omitted, a prediction inconsistent with Gibson & Thomas's results.